Ismael-K/C-.NET-LINQ-to-SQL/README.md

 # CSharp-.NET-LINQ-to-SQL
 LINQ to  SQL for relational databases

-LinktoSqlProject is a Windows Forms Applications Project in the .NET Framework written in C#.
+LinqtoSqlProject is a Windows Forms Applications Project in the .NET Framework written in C#.
 Data is managed using language-integrated query (LINQ) because there is support for compile-time syntax checking and IntelliSense.
 The LINQ facility is supported in .NET Framework 3.5.